 The site can be found at Boutiques de Gestion.

 We also suggest you contact the national trade association or professional body responsible for the business activity in which you intend to operate.

-Whatever type of business you propose to enter you are sure to find in France a national representative body pressing the interests of its members!
+Whatever type of business you propose to enter you are sure to find in France a national representative body that can provide useful information.

 viii.
 Market Research Consultants